Aaron-Bopp/TIM/40_Evergreens/Use spaced repetition as a memory tool for your second brain.md

 %%^[For me, this is especially helpful because [[Neurodivergent people cannot stop their brain from solving problems]].] #TO/DO/PROGRAM aside for publish%%
 Because this process is fruitful for creating connections it makes it vital in creating a strong [[second brain]], because [[Densely linked webs of thought provide intuitive access to knowledge]].

 While the main aspect of memory is the connections we make, any time we spend in notes and work with the note content will help us remember it.
-Additionally, if the note content is confusing or is layed out unintuitively, we may become more focused on that than the actual thought.
+Additionally, if the note content is confusing or is laid out unintuitively, we may become more focused on that than the actual thought.
 This is why I also [[use spaced repetition to weed your digital garden]].

 ### <hr class="footnote"/>